jonny50905/TimeSheetSite/README.md

 npm run dev
 ```

+Bootstrap is installed locally via npm and will be bundled automatically when running the dev or build commands.

 ## Database

 The connection string is configured in `TimeSheetApi/appsettings.json`.
 By default it uses the local SQL Server instance `(localdb)`.